OASES-project/CCL-results/report/CCL-DT4S-Final-Report.md

 *<p style="text-align: center;">Figure 1</p>*

 The integrated hybrid database is shown in Figure 1.
 The structure of ecoinvent and EXIOBASE can be clearly seen, as well as the hybridization of EXIOBASE products being consumed by ecoinvent activities.
-Note the pattern of hybridization – only 6200 of the 21000 ecoinvent activities consume products from EXIOBASE, and only certain products are consumed.
+Note the pattern of hybridization – only 6200 of the 21000 ecoinvent activities consume products from EXIOBASE, and only certain EXIOBASE products are consumed.
 This pattern results from the algorithms used to prevent double-counting.

 <a id="outlook"></a>
 ### Outlook